Get insider access

 HDR Mode

-The Gigabyte M32UC has a decent HDR color gamut.
-It has excellent coverage of the most commonly used DCI-P3 color space, so most HDR games and movies look vivid and lifelike.
-It has good tone mapping in the DCI-P3 color space, but saturated colors are clipped in the wider Rec.
-2020 color space, but since very little content uses that color space, this isn't really an issue.
+The HDR color gamut is decent.
+It has good coverage of the most commonly used DCI-P3 color space, so most HDR games and movies look vivid and lifelike.
+It has good tone mapping in the DCI-P3 color space, but it has worse tone mapping in the wider Rec.
+2020 color space.

 Picture Quality